BOOKING HYSSINGTON VILLAGE HALL

 If you need a paper copy of the booking form, please request one from the Booking Clerk

 You will receive confirmation of your booking by email to the address submitted.

-Full payment may be made in advance or immediately after the event.
+Full payment must be made in advance to the Booking Clerk or immediately after the event by prior arrangement.